 The deeper question is whether those institutions should remain structured that way at all.

 A decentralized constitutional government built on distributed ledger technology offers another path.
 Not a perfect world.
 Not a frictionless utopia.
-But a system designed so that rights are harder to violate, public power is harder to capture, privacy is harder to erode, and liberty has stronger structural defenses than it does today.
+But a system designed so that rights are harder to violate, public power is harder to capture, privacy is harder to erode, personal sovereignty is harder to override, money is harder to manipulate, and liberty has stronger structural defenses than it does today.

 If we are serious about freedom, we should stop treating corruption as an unfortunate side effect of government and start treating it as a design problem.